tasdikrahman/tasdikrahman.me/_posts/2020-10-07-why-I-chose-to-do-tdd-for-my-side-project.md

 As luck will have it, I have an example from the side project which I was working on itself, where the coverage was high and covered the specific flow, but would ultimately fail when trying to run it!

 There's one specific flow, where the service reads an env var from the environment variable via [Figaro](https://github.com/laserlemon/figaro).
 The value is a plain boolean var of `true`.
 Now to simulate this in the spec, what I did was simply stub the call to the method of the figaro lib, to return the value I wanted for the flow.
-The problem being here, that I was stubbing the wrong value!
-Figaro, when it reads the env var, it reads it as a string rather than a boolean, which is where I was going wrong.
+The problem being here, that I was stubbing the wrong type for the value!
+Figaro, when it reads the env var, it reads it as a string rather than a boolean(or any other type for that matter, all will be read as a plain string), which is where I was going wrong.
 This in turn would also affect the way, the implementation would happen.

-Here's a small snippet from the changelog of [https://github.com/tasdikrahman/bhola/pull/65](https://github.com/tasdikrahman/bhola/pull/65) for reference, to give you an idea of what I am trying to depict here.
+Here's a small snippet from the changelog of [https://github.com/tasdikrahman/bhola/pull/65](https://github.com/tasdikrahman/bhola/pull/65) for reference, to give you an idea of what I am trying to depict here and what I changed to fix the same in the spec as well as the implementation.

 ```patch
 diff --git a/app/jobs/check_certificate_job.rb b/app/jobs/check_certificate_job.rb